JamesBundgard/FoodReminders/README.md

 An android app written in Kotlin to help you track food expiry dates.
 Allows users to add food items with dates, and notifies them when the dates are approaching.

-Future plans include: Adding a calendar and making recipe suggestions.
+Future plans include:
+ -Adding a calendar
+ -Making recipe suggestions
+ -A notification for each item